-Engine Power Reduced Chevy Malibu (Possible Causes & Fix)
+Engine Power Reduced on Chevy Malibu [Possible Causes & Fixes]

-What does engine power reduced mean on the Chevy Malibu?
-If you were wondering, wonder no more, we will answer that in this post.
-The Chevy Malibu has proven to be one of the best mid-size SUVs on the market though without its fair share of problems.
+The Chevy Malibu has proven to be one of the best mid-size SUVs on the market, despite encountering its fair share of problems.

 Unlike older cars that use a cable accelerator system, newer vehicles use a sensor that translates the pressure you place on the accelerator pedal electronically to the engine.
 Unfortunately, the sensors sometimes fail and do not send the signal to the engine.
 This is the case in the Chevy Malibu when this happens.